-Q The Starlight Coupe?

-A That's right.

-Q These were quite a departure from the industry norm?

-A Yes, very definitely.
+- Q: The Starlight Coupe? - A: That's right. - Q: These were quite a departure from the industry norm? - A: Yes, very definitely.
 Again, we had our eye on the mechanical development, relative to Alfa Romeo and Maserati and Lancia.
 We tried to sell 'em on a front-wheel drive unit, in fact.
 At that time, "Ferry" Porsche [Ferdinand II] was over there.
 He did a new independent rear end for the new four-door of that version.
 So we had brought in some big guns.
-That was the beginning of the sports car craze.

-Q You were beginning to describe the evolution of the Starlight Coupe, which was quite an innovation for the industry?

-A It really was, yes.
-We had about eight staff designers.

-Q Do you remember some of the names?

-A Oh, yes.
-Ted Brennan, John Cuccio, Ed Herman, Vince Gardner -- who's famous in his own right, a tremendous character -- Robert Bourke.

-Q Who had been there for some years?

-A Yes.
-And also Bob Koto.
+That was the beginning of the sports car craze. - Q: You were beginning to describe the evolution of the Starlight Coupe, which was quite an innovation for the industry? - A: It really was, yes.
+We had about eight staff designers. - Q: Do you remember some of the names? - A: Oh, yes.
+Ted Brennan, John Cuccio, Ed Herman, Vince Gardner -- who's famous in his own right, a tremendous character -- Robert Bourke. - Q: Who had been there for some years? - A: Yes.
+And also Bob Koto. - Q: Holden Koto? - A: Holden Koto.
+We were very competitive.

-0 Holden Koto?

-A Holden Koto.
-We were very, very competitive.
 I did forget to mention one thing that's very important as far as dealing with Raymond Loewy is concerned.
 I had done a lot of board work in portraying the new design in very tight rendering.
 I'd gotten that down pretty good.
 I wasn't there four days, and I was taken off the board and put right into the clay.
 The best thing that ever happened to me.